Paddling the Sterling Kayaks "Illusion" at the 2009 Puget Sound Sea Kayak Symposium

 Although the IceKap has gotten a lot of attention because of Dubside, the Illusion is gaining a reputation for being a fantastic rough water boat.
 One thing that Sterling discovered recently was that the Illusion handles well with a cockpit full of water.
-Because the upswept ends and rocker give it a low center of gravity, it remains remarkably stable and easy to maneuver.
+Because the upswept ends and rocker give it a low center of gravity, it remains remarkably stable and easy to maneuver when completely flooded.
 I recommend you try that with the kayak you own right now.
 I think paddling with a flooded cockpit really should be an essential test when trying out a new kayak.
 It simulates a real rescue situation such as following a wet exit or re-enter and roll.

 In the video: Richard tries out the Hobie Mirage Drive and a stand-up paddle surfboard, and gives a glowing review of the Sterling Kayaks Illusion.

 Puget Sound Sea Kayak Symposium 2009 from Baby Seal Films on Vimeo.